YSU-CSIS-SE/csci-5802-tooldemo-elasticsearch/docs/runningTool.md

 ### <a href="https://ysu-csis-se.github.io/csci-5802-tooldemo-elasticsearch/">Back</a>

-# How to run Elasticsearch

-## Getting Started with Elasticsearch
+# Getting Started with Elasticsearch
 The steps to setup and run Elasticsearch in Windows are as follows (for setup steps on Linux & UNIX machines see [https://www.tutorialspoint.com/elasticsearch/elasticsearch_installation.htm](https://www.tutorialspoint.com/elasticsearch/elasticsearch_installation.htm)):

 1. Install/check for Java 7 or higher.